 - Long uncomfortable break-in

-I DO NOT recomend these for stomping through the pricker bushes of northeastern PA in hunting season, it will put a good beating on these shoes, and damn near kill them (i do however recomend chippewa super logers ar ar ar ar). the leather is too soft for sharp edges, but it does make it hug your foot like a good backpacking boot should (once the month long break in is finished. be patient).
+I DO NOT recommend these for stomping through the bryer bushes of northeastern PA in hunting season.
+It will put a good beating on these shoes, and damn near kill them (i do however recommend Chippewa Super Loggers ar ar ar ar).
+The leather is too soft for sharp edges, but it does make it hug your foot like a good backpacking boot should (once the month long break-in is finished.
+Be patient).

-They're kind of high maintinance because of the leather. you don't want it to dry out and crack. i like to use sadle soap & mink oil, but who wants to carry these added items on an extended hike?
+They're kind of high maintenance because of the leather.
+You don't want it to dry out and crack.
+I like to use saddle soap and mink oil, but who wants to carry these added items on an extended hike?

-You will probably want some sort of insole (i use the plastic one that it comes with, but it's starting to break). over all, if i had the money i'd get these shoes a 2nd time. i destroy other shoes in a matter of months, and these still have plenty of life after a solid year of wear & tear. i quit buying shoes held together by glue. plastic and glue are generally junk. i'll sacrifice breathability for durability. i'll just change my socks more often.
+You will probably want some sort of insole (I use the plastic one that it comes with, but it's starting to break).
+Overall, if I had the money I'd get these shoes a 2nd time.
+I destroy other shoes in a matter of months, and these still have plenty of life after a solid year of wear & tear.

 It's Danner time!
 I paid $310 from the Danner store…

 It's Danner time!